Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 **Variants that will be created (ignoring duplicated)**

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all variants in the table are selected.
+If you click the checkbox in the header, all variants in the list are selected.

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected variant from the list.
 This button is only displayed when the checkbox of a variant is selected.

-The table displays all selected variants.
+The list displays all selected variants.
 Depending on the settings, the displayed columns may vary.

 - *SKU*
   Stock Keeping Unit.
 Identification number for the variant.
 Click this field to edit the SKU of the selected variant.